Vedic Meditation vs Transcendental Meditation:

 Vedic Meditation vs Transcendental Meditation: What’s the Difference?

-From time to time, I am asked about the difference between Vedic Meditation and Transcendental Meditation.
-Whether you are medi-curious and looking to decide between the two, or are already practicing Vedic Meditation or Transcendental Meditation and am wondering, “Is Vedic Meditation the same as Transcendental Meditation?” this article will help you better understand the similarities and differences between the two meditation styles.
+From time to time, people ask about the differences between Vedic Meditation and Transcendental Meditation (TM).
+Whether you’re a beginner, meditating with curiosity, or already practicing one of these techniques and wondering, “Is Vedic Meditation the same as Transcendental Meditation?”, this article will clarify the distinctions and similarities between the two popular meditation methods.

 Vedic Meditation and Transcendental Meditation’s Origin Story: Maharishi Mahesh Yogi